 The scarcity of SA-fusions that we document suggests that in Drosophila SA-fusions are more likely to have deleterious effects than fusions that join two autosomes.
-One explanation for apparent selection against SA-fusions in Drosophila may lie in the joint action of genome structure and lack of recombination in males (achiasmatic meiosis).
-In species with achiasmatic meiosis, when an SA-fusion occurs, the entire Y chromosome is immediately subject to population genetic forces (e.g., Muller's ratchet) that lead to the loss of functional genes.
+One possible explanation for apparent selection against SA-fusions in Drosophila may lie in the joint action of genome structure and lack of recombination in males (achiasmatic meiosis).
+In species with achiasmatic meiosis, when an SA-fusion occurs, the entire Y chromosome is immediately subject to population genetic forces (e.g., Muller's ratchet) that lead to the loss of functional genes [28].
 Drosophila has relatively few chromosomes such that each chromosome carries many genes.
-(D. melanogaster 43% of all genes are on autosome 3).
+(D. melanogaster 43% of all genes are on autosome 3) [29].
 Therefore, while an SA-fusion may initially provide a fitness benefit, the fitness benefit may quickly decay due to the “target size” for deleterious mutations on the Y chromosome precluding the fusion's fixation.
+Testing this hypothesis across multiple clades with variation meiotic mechanisms should reveal whether this is a general pattern.

 We have developed a flexible equation used to calculate the probability of SA-fusions under most sex chromosome systems.
 This model will allow for quantitative analyses of fusions across large clades and provide a way to test the long-standing hypothesis that SA-fusions are selectively favored for their ability to resolve sexual antagonism.
 In some clades where chromosome number is high (e.g. Lepidoptera and Isoptera) our model shows that SA-fusions should be rare.
 In these cases, several SA-fusions within a clade may well suggest that these fusions are selectively favored.
 However, this model also shows that for clades with very few chromosomes (e.g. Diptera and Hemiptera), we should expect many SA-fusions even if they are not selectively favored.
 Therefore, SA-fusions should only be considered as evidence for sexual antagonism when they occur at a higher rate than expected for the chromosome numbers and sex chromosome systems that have been present during the evolution of a clade.

+Figure 1 Probability of a random fusion joining a sex chromosome and autosome.
+On the vertical axis we plot the proportion SA-fusions while on the horizontal axis we plot the diploid autosome count.
+Sex chromosome system is indicated by color.

+Figure 2 Estimations across a phylogeny A) Markov model for the evolution of karyotypes in Drosophila.
+A lineage will have i chromosomes and either an XY or neoXY sex chromosome system, and can make four possible transitions: δ the AA-fusion, γ the fission of an autosome, σ SA-fusion, and ρ the transition from neoXY to XY.
+B) A stochastic map showing one possible history for these traits.
+C) Calculation of the weighted expected P(SA) for the clade as a whole.

+Data accessibility.
+Code and data to reproduce this study are available via GitHub https://github.com/coleoguy/sex-autosome-fusion and as supplemental file 2.

+Authors’ contributions.
+N.W.A. and H.B. conceived of the experiment.
+N.W.A., C.E.H., and H.B. collected data, performed analyses, wrote and revised the paper.
+All authors agree to be held accountable for and approve the final version of the manuscript.

+Competing interests.
+We declare we have no competing interests.

 Funding.
 This work was supported by National Institute of General Medical Sciences at the National Institutes of Health R35GM138098.